Digital Marketing: The 14 Most Powerful Digital Marketing Strategies - That Are Going To Make Your Business Dominate In Its Industry

 Your sequence must open up conversations by asking them questions that they can respond to.

-From time to time you then introduce an offer which takes the prospect to landing pages.
+From time to time you then introduce an offer that takes the prospect to landing pages.

 This is where they can buy or choose to interact with you further by reserving a consultation or phone call.